Iteratively regularized landweber iteration method: Convergence analysis via H\"older Stability: Preliminaries

 \begin{theorem} Let $U$ be a uniformly convex and uniformly smooth Banach space.
 Then, for all $u_1, u_2 \in U$, following result holds:

 \begin{enumerate} \item $\Delta_p(u_1, u_2) \geq 0$ and $\Delta_p(u_1, u_2) = 0$ if and only if $u_1 = u_2$.

-\item If $U$ is $p$-convex, then we have where $C_p > 0$ is some constant.
+\item If $U$ is $p$ convex, then we have where $C_p > 0$ is some constant.

-\item If $U^*$ is $q$-smooth, then we have where $G_q > 0$ is some constant. \item Following are equivalent: \begin{enumerate} \item $\lim_{n \to \infty} \|u_n-u\| = 0$, \item $\lim_{n \to \infty} \Delta_p(u_n, u) = 0$ and \item $\lim_{n \to \infty} \|u_n\| = \|u\|$ and $\lim_{n \to \infty} \langle J_p(u_n), u\rangle = \langle J_p(u),u\rangle$. \end{enumerate} \end{enumerate}
+\item If $U^*$ is $q$ smooth, then we have where $G_q > 0$ is some constant. \item Following are equivalent: \begin{enumerate} \item $\lim_{n \to \infty} \|u_n-u\| = 0$, \item $\lim_{n \to \infty} \Delta_p(u_n, u) = 0$ and \item $\lim_{n \to \infty} \|u_n\| = \|u\|$ and $\lim_{n \to \infty} \langle J_p(u_n), u\rangle = \langle J_p(u),u\rangle$. \end{enumerate} \end{enumerate}

-\end{theorem} Proof of parts $(2)$ and $(3)$ of above Theorem is discussed after the following Remark $2.4$.
-In $[23, \text{Theorem}\ 2.5]$, results of the type $(2)$ and $(3)$ in above theorem are given with the Bregman distance Note that the definitions of Bregman distance employed in $[23]$ and in this paper are different, because of the interchange of arguments.
+\end{theorem} Proof of parts $(2)$ and $(3)$ of Theorem $2.2$ are discussed after the Remark $2.4$.
+In $[24, \text{Theorem}\ 2.5]$, results of the type $(2)$ and $(3)$ are discussed with the following Bregman distance Note that the definitions of Bregman distance employed in $[24]$ and in this paper are different, because of the interchange of arguments.